Camp Ramah in the Berkshires

 Camp Ramah in the Berkshires, near Wingdale, New York, is one of nine overnight summer camps and three day camps affiliated with the Conservative Movement of Judaism and the National Ramah Commission.
 It is accredited by the American Camp Association.
 The camp sits on 299 acre site in Dutchess County, New York, about 30 mi southwest of the Massachusetts border and the Berkshire Mountains, on Lake Ellis.

 Religious orientation

 Camp Ramah is a religiously oriented camp that observes the laws of Shabbat and kashrut.
 Hebrew is widely used in all facets of camp life, from the names for buildings, physical infrastructure, and services, to camp activities and programs.

 Campers attend daily religious prayer services.
 On Mondays, Thursdays, and Saturdays the campers execute the traditional Torah service.
-Campers also attend classes or programs that thecamp has set up to structure their Jewish background.
+Campers also attend classes or programs that the camp has set up to structure their Jewish background.

 Counselors and alumni describe their summers at Ramah as one of the most formative experiences of their childhoods and a primary influence on their Jewish identity.